Saturdays, Sundays and Labor Day,

 Yes!
 All weapons must be sheathed and peace-tied.
 This means they are sheathed in such a manner as to make them unable to draw.
-You may bring a bow and arrows, however the bow must be unstrung or strung with yarn or some other cord that cannot hold tension.
+You may bring a bow and arrows, however, the bow must be unstrung or strung with yarn or some other cord that cannot hold tension.
 Arrows must be untipped and peace-tied into their quiver.
-Our security personnel will check the weapons at the gate and will assist you if you need help with this.
+Our Security personnel will check all weapons at the gate and offer assistance if needed.

-Yes.
-We encourage creativity and permit costumes from all eras and fantasy realms, but we must comply with Orange County decency laws.
-Shirts and shoes must be worn at all times.
+While we encourage creativity and permit costumes from all eras and fantasy realms, we must maintain an environment suitable for guests of all ages.
+Shirts and shoes are required at all times.

-Most areas of the Faire are handicapped accessible.
+Most areas of the Faire are accessible.
 A large percentage of the Faire has paved paths, with the remainder hard compacted gravel.
-We also have wheelchair accessible portable restroom facilities.
+We also have wheelchair-accessible portable restroom facilities.

 Yes.
 There are a limited number of wheelchairs available to borrow from the main office.
 They are first-come first-served.
 No reservations are taken.